As described in the March 2017 Notice of Project Change (NPC), South Coast Rail will be implemented in phases.

 Phase 1 will provide service from New Bedford, Fall River and Taunton to Boston using the Middleborough Secondary Line and the existing Middleborough/Lakeville Commuter Rail Line.

-South Coast Rail will travel from Boston South Station to Stoughton using a portion of the Northeast Corridor.
+For Phase 2, MassDOT will continue to advance the Stoughton Electric Alternative Route.
+This route will will travel from Boston’s South Station to Stoughton using a portion of the Northeast Corridor.
 The route continues south along a combination of inactive right-of-way and freight railroad before splitting south of Taunton for terminus stations in Fall River and New Bedford.
-The MBTA will reconstruct the Canton Center and Stoughton Stations and add ten new commuter rail stations.

-This route was selected by the US Army Corps of Engineers and MassDOT as a result of comprehensive coordination with environmental regulators and a thorough environmental review process
+The Stoughton Electric route was selected by the US Army Corps of Engineers and MassDOT as a result of comprehensive coordination with environmental regulators and a thorough environmental review process.

 Anticipated service will include a total of 40 daily trips from Boston, half bound for New Bedford and half bound for Fall River.
 Current commuter rail service offers 32 daily trips to Stoughton.
 Operations details will be confirmed as design advances.